saphieron/bme280_pico/README.md

 # BME 280 library
-A small library to controll and read out data from the Bosch BME280 sensor family, accessed via I2C.
+A small library to control and read out data from the Bosch BME280 sensor family, accessed via I2C.

-This implementation is written with the Raspberry Pi Pico in mind, using the Pico SDK library.
+The library is written against and tested with the Raspberry Pi Pico's C/C++ SDK.
-However, the code aims to provide an abstract interface that is to be implemented by the library user to be as independent of the SDK as possible.
+However, the library uses an I2C wrapper (header) to be as independent as possible of the SDK's concrete implementation.

+## Usage
+You need to incorporate the `bme280_*` files into your project and provide an implementation to the functions defined in `i2c_handler.h`.

+Consider creating a git submodule of this project.